aleshaleksey/libazdice/README.md

 Accommodate:

--Single rolls of a DiceBag.
+- Single rolls of a DiceBag.

--Multiple rolls of a DiceBag.
+- Multiple rolls of a DiceBag.

--Building of a probability distribution from multiple rolls of a DiceBag.
+- Building of a probability distribution from multiple rolls of a DiceBag.

--A basic api to extern for use with C or C++.
+- A basic api to extern for use with C or C++.
 (NB!
 Destructors needed!)

 __TODO__

--Write destructors for C/C++ api functions.
+- Write destructors for C/C++ api functions.

--Implementation of `Display` for the pub types.
+- Implementation of `Display` for the pub types.

--Improve documentation.
+~~- Improve documentation.~~

--Find a better source of randomness!
+~~- Find a better source of randomness!~~

 __Other__
 The testing ~~is currently incomplete~~ could be more extensive, so if someone finds a bug, or thinks of an essential dice roller feature that's been overlooked, please make a comment (or something)!